wzslr321/flutter_guide/README.md

 ### We can also create our <b> Reusable Custom Widgets! </b>
 <br/>

 Let's say that we have 3 exactly the same buttons in our application.
-The only difference is text isnide.
+The only difference is text inside.
 With custom widget, we can split our code, <b> so it looks like this in those 3 spots: </b>
 ```dart
 DefaultButtonWidgetFirst(
    textContent: "Hello world!",